fdrevet/hassio-addons-repository/somfy-protexial-io-gateway/DOCS.md

   ExposeGlobalStatus: Indicates whether the Somfy Protexial IO global status should be exposed with HASS.io entities (optional, default : true)
   ExposeElements:  Indicates whether the Somfy Protexial IO elements should be exposed with HASS.io entities (optional, default : true)
 ```

+Keep in mind configuration names, they will be used as variables, with {}, in the next parts of documentation.